A brilliant & controversial character

-You can purchase Moving in the Open Daylight: Doc Evatt, an Australian at the UN (with a foreword by Michael Kirby) by Ashley Hogan (Sydney University Press, 2008) securely online.
-Simply click on the button below and follow the instructions.
+You can purchase Moving in the open daylight: Doc Evatt, an Australian at the UN (with a foreword by Michael Kirby) by Ashley Hogan (Sydney University Press, 2008) securely online.

-You can also buy the biography by Ken Buckley, Barbara Dale & Wayne Williams Doc Evatt: Patriot, Internationalist, Fighter and Scholar (Longman Cheshire: Melbourne, 1994) from the Evatt Foundation.
+Contact us if you wish to purchase the biography by Ken Buckley, Barbara Dale & Wayne Williams, Doc Evatt: patriot, internationalist, fighter and scholar (Longman Cheshire: Melbourne, 1994).